Integer-Forcing Linear Receivers: Proposed Receiver Architecture

 \subsection{Architecture Overview}

-Linear receivers such as the decorrelator and the MMSE receiver directly decode the data streams after the projection step.
-In other words, they use the linear projection matrix $\mathbf{B}$ to invert the channel matrix at the cost of amplifying the noise.
+Linear receivers such as the zero-forcing or linear MMSE receiver directly decode the data streams after the equalization step.
+In other words, they use the equalization matrix $\mathbf{B}$ to invert the channel matrix at the cost of amplifying the noise.
 Although low in complexity, these approaches are far from optimal when the channel matrix is ill-conditioned.
-In the integer-forcing architecture, each encoder uses the same linear code and the receiver exploits the code-level linearity to recover equations of the transmitted messages.
+In the integer-forcing architecture, each encoder uses the same linear code and the receiver exploits the code-level linearity to recover linear combinations of the transmitted messages.
 Instead of inverting the channel, the scheme uses $\mathbf{B}$ to force the effective channel to a full-rank integer matrix $\mathbf{A}$.
-As in the case of traditional linear receivers, each element of the effective output is then sent to a separate decoder.
-However, since each encoder uses the same linear code, each decoder can recover an integer linear combination of the codewords.
-The integer-forcing receiver is free to choose the set of equation coefficients $\mathbf{A}$ to be any full-rank integer matrix.
-The resulting integer combinations of codewords can be mapped back to a set of full-rank messages over a finite field.\footnote{For the scope of the present paper, we assume that $q$ is prime to ensure invertibility.
-However, this restriction may be removed as shown in \cite{oe11}.} Finally, the individual messages vectors are recovered from the set of full-rank equations of message vectors.
-The details of the architecture are provided in the sequel and an illustration is given in Figure~\ref{f:latticedemod}.
+As in the case of traditional linear receivers, each row of the effective output is then sent to a separate decoder.
+Since each encoder uses the same linear codebook, each integer combination is itself a codeword and can be decoded reliably up to the codebook's noise tolerance.
+The integer-forcing receiver is free to optimize over all full-rank integer matrices $\mathbf{A}$ in order to minimize the effective noise seen at each decoder, and the transmitter is agnostic to the choice of $\mathbf{A}$.
+Using the compute-and-forward framework~\cite{ng11IT}, each integer combination can be mapped to a linear combination of the messages.
+See Figure~\ref{f:latticedemod} for a block diagram.
+Finally, these linear combinations are solved for the original messages.
+Before discussing the details of the architecture and its achievable rates, we give a brief overview of the compute-and-forward framework below.